 When you have to grow, forage, and hunt for your food, you don’t take it for granted.
-This isn’t something which can be said of today’s generation!
+This isn’t something that can be said of today’s generation!

 Consider that the average American family throws away 1/4 of the food they buy, adding up to a total of approximately $1,365 to $2,275 annually.
 Our great grandparents would be horrified!

-The reason that people are so willing to toss food into the trash is because they assume that they can always go to the supermarket and get more.
+The reason that people are so willing to toss food into the trash is that they assume that they can always go to the supermarket and get more.

 Our great grandparents and grandparents lived through the Great Depression and World Wars I and II.
 They knew that crises can strike at any time and leave you hungry and deprived.